 "We want to go beyond that to see how they can benefit from some of my previous ministry`s programmes and facilities.

 "Personnelfrom there will go to the campuses to facilitate students` involvementas they have funds set aside for university graduates," said Khaled,who is from Johor and holds a law degree from Universiti Malaya.

-landmark event that took place after he took over the helm was thelong-awaited release of the Rating System for Malaysian HigherEducation Institutions (Setara) 2007, last month.
+Anotherlandmark event that took place after he took over the helm was thelong-awaited release of the Rating System for Malaysian HigherEducation Institutions (Setara) 2007, last month.